Madame-Aehm/CAB-Project-4-Spikes/spike2/notes.md

 type Users = User[]
 ```

 We will need to create a state to hold the result of our fetch.
 Since we know it will always be an array, we can initialize it as an empty array, but set the Type to be the `Users` type we created.
 We will then write a fetch request like usual, and call it in a `useEffect()`.
-Rather than hardcoding the localhost URL, it's a good idea to create a `.env` file to hold the **base URL** of our server.
+Rather than hardcoding the localhost URL, it's a good idea to create an `.env` file to hold the **base URL** of our server.
 For development, this is going to be the local host port.
 Later though, it will change to the domain we deploy it to.
 If we don't set this environmental variable now, we'll have to manually change all our fetch requests went we deploy.

 But what if we want to make more specific [find](https://mongoosejs.com/docs/api/model.html#Model.find()) requests?
 Let's make an endpoint with parameters!
 Since for now our database only holds users, we'll try to find a specific user by their email.
 Since we've set this property to be unique in our database, we can use Mongoose's `findOne()` method.
 If we searched by a property that could return multiple results, this method will return the _first_ document matching our filter.
 Alternatively, you could use `findById()`, or simply `find({ detail: value })` which will return an array of all documents matching the filter. **note** that these matches will be subject to case-sensitivity unless you specify otherwise!